 “Culture eats strategy for breakfast — but at scale, culture becomes strategy.
 The companies that survive hypergrowth are the ones that treated culture as an operational discipline, not a marketing message.”

-— Common insight across organizational behavior research and scaling frameworks
+— Organizational behavior research and scaling frameworks

 Pillar 5 — Manager Development as a Scaling Multiplier